 As your documents get more complex, you may want to use a spreadsheet to maintain records on each question and its corresponding variable.

 For this particular DPOA example, we have three main questions in regard to Client One and their name, county, and state.
 Then we have a listing of Successor Trustees that the client would like to be named.
 This gives me a good indication that there will be two pages in my questionnaire.
 One focused on Client One’s general information, and the other on the naming of their Successor Trustees.
-Once, I have reviewed the document, highlighted the areas for questions and variables, and created a spreadsheet of questions, it’s time to begin creating your questionnaire on Documate!
+Once, I have reviewed the document, highlighted the areas for questions and variables, and created a spreadsheet of questions, it’s time to begin creating your questionnaire on Gavel!

-Building a “Workflow” on Documate
+Building a “Workflow” on Gavel

-On your Documate Master Dashboard begin by creating a “New Workflow” and give it a name specific to your questionnaire or document.
+On your Gavel Master Dashboard begin by creating a “New Workflow” and give it a name specific to your questionnaire or document.
 This workflow/questionnaire will create the variable names that you will populate into your documents to trigger the automation when someone fills out the questionnaire.
 How you design and set up your questionnaire is dependent on how you build out these question pages.
 There are many options for types of: question styles, instruction options, even signature lines and Stripe Payment options!
 Think about who is going to be filling out this questionnaire, if it will be you, an assistant, or a client, and be sure to tailor the questionnaire to best guide them through the process.

 In the case of the durable power of attorney, I am building this for an attorney, paralegal, or legal assistant to complete.
 As I review my spreadsheet, I can see that my first three questions are in regard to “Client One”, so I am going to title this page as “Client One Information”.
 Our first question is Client One Name, so we will want to choose the “Text” option for this first question.
 You will complete the first question box with lawyer facing language, such as “What is Client One’s Full Legal Name?” in order to direct the individual filling out the questionnaire that you want the full legal name.
 For variable name, you will want something that is descriptive and yet concise.
 You can also make any question required or not with by clicking the check mark.